Spithead and Nore mutinies: Fairness and ‘Good Usage’

 According to this interpretation, the grievances that drove the sailors to mutiny in 1797 were not based on dissatisfaction towards the absolute form of naval conditions themselves, but a perception that elements of these conditions were unjust or unfair relative to the treatment received by other groups or customary expectations.
 This feature is observed in the mutineers' key demands.
 For example, although the Spithead sailors' petitions complained of stagnant wages and rising prices, they disagreed significantly on the scale of those price rises.
 By contrast, all of these petitions stated that 'It is now upwards of two years since your Petitioners observed with pleasure the Augmentation which had been made to pay of the Army and Militia [...] naturally expecting that they should in their turn experience the same Munificence but alas no Notice has been taken of them'.
-Coupled with the pay increase for naval lieutenants in 1796 and the planned increase for naval captains in 1797, this suggests that the sailors were not aggrieved by the specific rate of naval pay so much as the fact that they alone seemed neglected and forgotten, in spite of their key role in the nation's defense.
+Coupled with the pay increase for naval lieutenants in 1796 and the planned increase for naval captains in 1797, this suggests that the sailors were not aggrieved by the specific rate of naval pay so much as the fact that they alone seemed neglected and forgotten, in spite of their key role in the nation's defence.
 In December 1796, Captain Thomas Pakenham had written to the Admiralty to warn of this growing sentiment among the seamen and called for their pay to be raised, but no action was taken.
 Similarly, in the case of the sailors' demands about naval food, it was specifically the dishonest scales, weights, and measures that they objected to (the purser's eighth).
 This was due to the sense of insult and unfulfilled entitlement resulting from being served a 'pound' of provisions weighing only fourteen rather than the full sixteen ounces.
 Likewise, on the matter of naval punishment, neither the structure of discipline nor flogging were the object of complaint for the Spithead sailors (and the mutineers made use of both themselves while in control of their ships).
 Instead, they sought the targeted removal of specific officers they considered inconsistent, unpredictable, or excessive in their exercise of discipline.
 In all three cases (wages, food, and discipline), perceived 'insult' was more of a motivation for mutiny than any tangible 'injury' felt by the sailors.